valango/react-svelte-vue/README.md

 _Vue_ is the only one I am familiar with right now, so it will be the last.
 I respectfully skip the [_Angular_](https://angularjs.org/) for aesthetic reasons.

-As in case of any real project, the _Issues list_ will play its role.
+As in case of any real project, the _Issues list_ plays an important role.

 ## Platforms and impressions